Vamos-Parcelar-Lift-Learning/Documenta-o-Vamos-Parcelar---Lift-Learning/Documentação - MOCKS/Mock-PSP.md

 **order_id:** _string_

-ID do pedido na Shipay
+ID do pedido no MOCK-PSP

 <br>